David F. Noble: Jewish holidays

 Noble and York University also were in the news in October 2005 with regard to his vocal opposition to the university's policy, adopted in 1974, of cancelling classes during the three days marking the Jewish High Holidays.
-Noble originally stated he would defy the policy and hold classes nonetheless, however, in the end he pledged instead to cancel his classes on all religious holidays observed by any student in his classes, including for example, all Muslim holidays.
+Noble originally stated he would defy the policy and hold classes nonetheless, but eventually pledged instead to cancel his classes on all religious holidays observed by any student in his classes, including all Muslim holidays.
 In April 2006 Noble lodged a complaint with the Ontario Human Rights Commission, alleging that cancellation of classes during certain Jewish holidays constituted discrimination against non-Jewish students.
 In 2008 he held a class when the university was closed for one of those holidays.
 When York independently changed its policy the discrimination matter was withdrawn.
 In his complaint, Noble also alleged that York engaged in a campaign of reprisal against him.
 The Human Rights Tribunal of Ontario found no reprisal and dismissed Noble's complaint in its entirety.